gpluscb/gg-java/README.md

 In these cases, the getter for the field will **not** return null, but rather an `XResponse` instance of which the `isProvided()` method returns false.
 All other getters will throw an `IllegalStateException`.
 The getter for the field **will** return null if it was provided in the response as null.
-This system has the consequence that Scalars and Enums cannot be given in their native java representation.
+This system has the consequence that Scalars and Enums cannot be given directly in their native java representation.
 Instead they are wrapped into a XResponse class, of which the `getValue()` method will return the underlying java type or throw if it is not provided.

 ### Variables